 Prefix and Suffix, when set on the Source, appear in the post no matter where it ends up going (Twitter, Facebook, LinkedIn, etc.) You may indicate the source of a post - "Blog", for example.

 Prefix and Suffix, when set on the Destination, are only sent to that destination.
-For Twitter you might include manual hash tags, for example.
+For Twitter you might include a tagged user, for example.

 If you include both Source and Destination prefix and suffixes, they're displayed on the resulting posts like this: